wesbos/es6-articles/39 - Getting Started with ESLint.md

 At first it seems a little bit overwhelming because it tells you everything is wrong with your code, but it's all a matter of:

 - Getting it configured properly for your coding style

 - Actually understanding why are these errors happening.

 In the long run, it's going to make you a much better developer.
 It includes a [demo](http://eslint.org/demo/) that you can try out and see what comes back.
 For example, "Strings must use doublequote" is a habit I have that it doesn't like, or it finds extra spaces and stuff like that.

-ESLint finds all kinds of different stuff and catch code quality problems before they actually cause an issue.
+ESLint finds all kinds of different stuff and catches code quality problems before they actually cause an issue.

 I'm going to go through setting it up, getting it installed, and then I'm going to show you how do you configure it and what is your process for actually understanding how it works.

 In my experience, the first time someone uses it takes maybe an hour or two to get it really where they like it, but you're going to be writing better code and you're going to earn that time back after no time.

-There's a few things we need to in order to get started.
+There are a few things we need to in order to get started.

-First of all, you need nodejs and npm installed.
+First of all, you need Node.js and npm installed.
 Chances are, most of you already have this installed.
 If you don't know, head on over to your terminal and check your versions of node and npm:

 ```bash
 $ node -v